 There are restaurants and elegant shops under the arcades.
 Or you can just sit on a bench or chair and enjoy the sound of birdsong and the splashing fountain.

 It was lunch hour, but we got waylaid by some linen clothes in a boutique called Manuelle Guibal.
 We chatted awhile with the woman who worked there.
 She gave me the name of a boutique in Lisbon where I can find the same clothes.
 (I’m going there in June.)
+See my Portugal travel posts.

 We then headed towards the Place des Victoires where I wanted to visit the English boutique that I visit and rave over in London, The Designers Guild.
 This one had just opened.
 It was a lot smaller and, I’m sorry to say, the customer service didn’t hold a candle to the service you’d get in London.